sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 To get the shortcut to work correctly, you also need to ensure the `rundolines.exe` path.
 Open `shortcuts.xml` and customise as needed. ![](image/Notepad++_rundolines_path.png)

-Currently, F9 is set to run the Stata code from Notepad++.
+Previously, F9 was set to run the Stata code from Notepad++.
+I've changed to Ctrl+D and used macro menu to add Ctrl + L shortcut in Notepad++.
+Other shortcuts were also modified to match with sublime text's shortcuts.
+Here's the summary:

+> *Ctrl + D* : Run Stata code

+> *Ctrl + L* : Select current line

+> *Alt + D* : Duplicate line

+> *Ctrl + Shift + K* : Delete current line

+> *Ctrl + Alt + Up/Down* : Multiple cursors

 You can change the shortcuts in Notepad++'s **Run** menu.
-This should work, but if you need additional help, visit Friedrich Huebler's blog: <https://huebler.blogspot.com/2008/04/stata.html>.
+This should help with your workflow, but if you need additional help, visit Friedrich Huebler's blog: <https://huebler.blogspot.com/2008/04/stata.html>.

 ## Step 4: All done.
 Test it.